sysopcorner/docs/README.md

 http://www.pcp.io/ Performance Co-Pilot (a.k.a.
 PCP) is an open source infrastructure for monitoring, visualizing, recording, responding to, and controlling the status, activity, and performance of networks, computers, applications, and servers.

+http://www.sysdig.org/ - system-level exploration: capture system state and activity from a running Linux instance, then save, filter and analyze

 ## Remote Access
 http://guac-dev.org/
 Guacamole is a clientless remote desktop gateway.